-Annual SOC 1 or 2 Report
+SOC 1 or SOC 2 Reports

-A SOC 2 report addresses a service providers controls related to specific criteria based on COSO objectives.
-The AICPA defines the audit process and report structure.
-The SOC 2 report is currently the standard for security assurance reports, and most end customers will ask for this report by name.
+The decision to obtain a SOC 1 report vs. a SOC 2 report depends on what your customers are requiring for assurance.
+The SOC 2 report is currently the standard for security assurance testing, and most customers will ask for this report by name.

-Annual SOC 3 Report
+SOC 3 Report